bbcawodu/careadvisors-backend/docs/API_Version_2/Consumer_Backend_API.md

 ## Consumer Account Backend API

 ### Consumer Data Submission API
-To modify or add members of the PICConsumer class in the database, submit a POST request to: http://picbackend.herokuapp.com/editconsumer/.
+To modify or add members of the PICConsumer class in the database, submit a PUT request to: http://picbackend.herokuapp.com/v2/consumers/.
 The body of the request should be a JSON document using the following template:

 ```
 {